masterhorn/docs/_docs/tutorials/Volumes.md

 The required fields is: `Name`, `Size`, `Region`, `Type`.
 Optional field is: `Description`.

-First of all you must specify volume name, size and region.
+First, you must specify volume name, size and region.
 Only after region was selected you can select volume type.
 And after you can fill description as needed.

-- **Name** of volume can include all letter, numbers or symbols and must be not bigger then 255 characters.
-If volume was created by instance, name will be automaticly fill with volume ID.
+- **Name** of volume can include all letter, numbers or symbols and must be not bigger than 255 characters.
+If volume was created by instance, name will be automatically fill with volume ID.
-- **Size** can be specifed in the range from 10 GB to 1000 GB.
-Minimal availabel size `10 GB` is selected by default when you opening create window.
+- **Size** can be specified   in the range from 10 GB to 1000 GB.
+Minimal available  size `10 GB` is selected by default when you are opening create window.
-- **Region** can be specifed from three available regions: `as`, `us`, `vs`.
+- **Region** can be specified   from three available regions: `as`, `us`, `vs`.
 It depends on which region the created volume will be located.
-- **Type** can be specifed from two available types: `RBD` and `__DEFAULT__`.
+- **Type** can be specified   from two available types: `RBD` and `__DEFAULT__`.
-- **Description** can include all letter, numbers or symbols and must be not bigger then 255 characters.
+- **Description** can include all letter, numbers or symbols and must be not bigger than 255 characters.

-When you specify all required fields click on **Create Volume** button.
+After you specify all required fields click on **Create Volume** button.

 ![](../../assets/img/Volumes/volume_page_6.png)